v-community/v_by_example/examples/files/files.md

-A File in V is an abstraction of any file object accessible by the program and is closely associated with IO library.
+A File in V is an abstraction of any file object accessible by the program and is closely associated with `os` library.

 ## Reading Files